thalerjonathan/solforge-casestudy/README.md

 - How to stream Txs via Solana API / SDK.
 - Whether it is pull- or push-based.
-- How computationally complex the processing of a Tx is.
+- How computationally complex the processing (decoding) of a Tx is.

 ### High-Level Architecture